Particular/docs.particular.net/nservicebus/messaging/discard-old-messages.md

 In certain situations, it may be required that messages in the incoming queue should not be processed after restarting the endpoint.
 This usually applies to development and test environments, but may also be appropriate for messages containing information that gets outdated or otherwise unneeded, e.g. change notifications, readings from sensors in IoT apps, etc.

+> [!NOTE]
-NOTE: It's not recommended to discard messages at startup in a production environment because it may lead to subtle message loss situations that can be hard to diagnose.
+> It's not recommended to discard messages at startup in a production environment because it may lead to subtle message loss situations that can be hard to diagnose.

 To discard all existing messages in the incoming queue at startup: